-Sulfur is an anion so, in the soil solution, it is very leachable, according to Soil Doctor.
+Sulfur is an anion, so, in the soil solution, it is very leachable, according to Soil Doctor.
 The levels of sulfur indicated on a soil test indicate how much precipitation or water runs through the soil profile.
 So If sulfur shows as low on a soil test, it’s getting leached out.
 In those types of soils, the majority of sulfur is actually supplied through organic matter.
 90% of sulfur in soil is found in organic matter.
 So as biology naturally mineralizes the organic matter, it releases sulfur for plants.
-While plants take up about as much sulfur as phosphate, much more of it leaches every year than phosphorus.
+While plants take up about as much sulfur as phosphate, much more leaches yearly than phosphorus.

 Mehlich III Phosphorous: Optimum is 250-500

 Phosphorus, or “P,” is a primary plant nutrient that, in the metabolic processes, is responsible for energy transfer throughout the plant.
 It is crucial to introduce phosphorus when first establishing turf grass, which remains important as the grass continues to grow.
 The presence of phosphorus in the soil helps turf grow lush and thick because it promotes strong root growth.
 A soil test showing an abundance of phosphorus will tell you the plant will grow more efficiently, says Joe over at Turf Care Supply.

 How Phosphorous Benefits Your Lawn: Enhancing Plant Energy Reactions; phosphorus plays a vital role in the energy transfer of plants.
 Phosphorus is responsible for the source of energy that drives many chemical reactions within plants: ADP (adenosine diphosphate) and ATP (Adenosine triphosphate), setting the stage for many chemical processes essential to plant health to occur.